 This recipe for Raspberry White Chocolate Blondies is such an easy recipe but tastes so incredibly delicious that you’ll want to ditch brownies and make these year round.

 Instead of brownies, try these blondies for a change, flavored with brown sugar and vanilla instead of cocoa.

 White chocolate and raspberry filling is added for that extra special treat making these perfect for special occasions like Christmas and Valentine’s Day.

 I love white chocolate.
 Yes, I know.
 It’s not “real” chocolate but it doesn’t matter.
 I love it!
 White chocolate is so rich and creamy.

 Here are the ingredients for these Raspberry White Chocolate Blondies.
-As you can see, the sugar is only brown sugar, no white.
-Blondies are usually flavored with brown sugar and vanilla.
+As you can see, the sugar is only brown sugar, no white sugar.

 I always start off by mixing the dry ingredients together in a medium bowl.
 This ensures that you have the baking powder mixed well and it doesn’t end up in one spot.